Skip to main content

 You have narrowed your air purifier search to the three brands that dominate the under-$200 market: Levoit, Winix, and Coway.
 Good instincts.
 These are genuinely the best budget options you can buy, and any of them will clean your air effectively.
 The question is which one fits your specific situation.

-We put the Levoit Core 400S, Winix 5500-2, and Coway Airmega AP-1512HH through a detailed comparison across the categories that actually matter: how much air they clean, how loud they are, what they cost to run, and what extra features justify their price tags.
+We put the Levoit Core 400S, Winix 5510, and Coway Airmega AP-1512HH through a detailed comparison across the categories that actually matter: how much air they clean, how loud they are, what they cost to run, and what extra features justify their price tags.
+The Winix 5510 is the successor to the long-popular 5500-2, which Winix discontinued in 2025; it keeps the same True HEPA and PlasmaWave approach and adds WiFi.

 This article contains affiliate links.
 We may earn a commission if you purchase through our links, at no extra cost to you.
 See our affiliate disclosure for details.